-In 1919, Frenchman Eugène Christophe became the first rider to wear the race leader’s yellow jersey of the Tour de France.
+In 1919, Frenchman Eugène Christophe became the first rider to wear the race leader’s yellow jersey (maillot jaune) of the Tour de France.
 In the first few years after the 1st world war, there was a shortage of material and dye for jerseys.
 So many of the teams wore the same grey colored tops: the cycle industry […]

 Early 20th journalists started creating nicknames for the cyclists.
 This effort popularized the cycling sport and make the racers interesting to the people who were not interested in cycling much.
 This tradition is still continuing today.
 Here the list of cyclists’ nicknames in alphabetical order (by surname, starting with B): By Surname: A B C […]